IreneFP/Interactive-Lab-Hub/Lab 5/README.md

 ### 2. Measuring Art Engagement - The winner :)

 My second idea is about measuring the connection between art visitors and pieces of art in a museum.
+The goal is to uncover or quantify the time a user spends looking a piece of art, and compare to extract potential patterns.
 Ideally we could use biometrics data to understand what the users are feeling about certain pieces of art and understand the connection or engagement levels between these to actors.
 In this case, I have simplified the problem by calculating the time each user spends looking at different pieces of art.
 To do so, I have used a Teachable Machine.
 Please, find an early sketch of my idea:

 <p float="left">